Panama Travel Tips – Everything on Entry, Safety, Climate & Health

 Entry Requirements

-Panama travel information – German, Austrian and Swiss citizens, as well as EU nationals, do not need a visa to enter Panama for a stay of up to 90 days.
-A machine-readable passport (burgundy) is sufficient, valid for at least another 3 months and, in the case of a planned longer stay, covering the entire intended duration of the stay.
+German, Austrian and Swiss citizens, along with other EU nationals, don’t need a visa to enter Panama for a stay of up to 90 days.
+A machine-readable passport (burgundy) is enough, valid for at least another 3 months, and for a planned longer stay, for the entire intended duration of the stay.

-On entry you must present either a return flight ticket or a valid onward travel ticket (by land or air) plus a valid visa for the destination country and a valid residence permit for the country of onward travel (a tourist visa alone is not sufficient).
-On entry it may happen that you have to credibly demonstrate sufficient financial means for your stay.
-This means either USD 500 in cash or the availability of the corresponding amount in your credit card account (verifiable by credit card statement).
+On entry you’ll need to show either a return flight ticket or a valid onward travel ticket (by land or air) together with a valid visa for the destination country and a valid residence permit for the country of onward travel (a tourist visa on its own isn’t enough).
+You may also be asked to credibly show that you have sufficient funds for your stay.
+That means either USD 500 in cash or the equivalent amount available on your credit card account (verifiable by credit card statement).

-Passport check during a day trip from a cruise ship: Please bring your passport along; Panama’s immigration authority checks it when you disembark from the ship.
+Passport check on a day trip from a cruise ship: Please bring your passport with you; Panama’s immigration authority checks it when you come off the ship.

-Note: For a (transit) stay, i.e. a flight via Canada or the USA, an electronic travel authorization (ETA or ESTA) is mandatory for those countries!
+Note: If you transit through Canada or the USA (a flight via either country), an electronic travel authorization (ETA or ESTA) is mandatory for those countries!

-Tip: Make a copy or take a photo of your passport (main page and entry stamp) and send it to yourself as a photo.
-That way you can still access it even if you lose your phone.
+Tip: Make a copy or take a photo of your passport (main page and entry stamp) and send it to yourself.
+That way you can still get to it even if you lose your phone.

 Currency and Credit Cards

-The country’s official currency is the Panamanian balboa (abbreviation PAB), but the US dollar is what circulates.
-And that has been the case since the railway was built in 1850!
-More precisely, only US dollar banknotes circulate; for coins you will find both US dollar coins and balboa coins, which are minted for Panama in the USA.
-That is why all ATMs only dispense US dollars.
+The country’s official currency is the Panamanian balboa (abbreviation PAB), but in practice the US dollar is what circulates, and has done since the railway was built in 1850.
+To be precise, only US dollar banknotes are in circulation; for coins you’ll find both US dollar coins and balboa coins, which are minted for Panama in the USA.
+That’s why all ATMs dispense only US dollars.

-Credit cards (Mastercard and VISA) are gladly accepted in many restaurants and shops.
-A tip for cash: don’t carry large bills for purchases in souvenir shops, etc. It’s best to bring four 5-dollar bills and the rest in 20-dollar bills.
+Credit cards (Mastercard and VISA) are widely accepted in restaurants and shops.
+A tip for cash: don’t carry large bills for purchases in souvenir shops and the like.
+It’s best to bring four 5-dollar bills and the rest in 20-dollar bills.

-It makes no sense to exchange euros in Panama (euros are exchanged at the airport, but at an incredibly poor rate; the banks also exchange them, likewise at a poor rate, but it costs you half a day and you may even have to prove where you got the euros from).
-Bank cards or ATM cards for withdrawing money from machines work at many locations.
-You can withdraw USD 250 per withdrawal and pay USD 5.25 in fees, which is far better than the exchange office at the airport.
-Caution: using bank cards (Maestro) does not always work smoothly.
-Please check with your bank before the trip whether your bank card(s) are enabled for use abroad.
+There’s no point exchanging euros in Panama.
+The airport will change them, but at a dreadful rate; the banks will too, also at a poor rate, and it’ll cost you half a day, and you may even have to prove where you got the euros from.
+Bank cards or ATM cards for withdrawing cash from machines work in many places.
+You can withdraw USD 250 per transaction and pay USD 5.25 in fees, which is far better than the exchange office at the airport.
+One caution: bank cards (Maestro) don’t always work smoothly.
+Before you travel, please check with your bank that your card(s) are enabled for use abroad.

-Panamatura travel tip: For a two-week Panama trip you should bring around USD 500 per person from home, depending on how much you pay by credit card and how much you want to spend on purchases; the rest you can then withdraw locally with your bank card.
+Panamatura travel tip: For a two-week Panama trip, bring around USD 500 per person from home, depending on how much you pay by credit card and how much you plan to spend on purchases.
+You can withdraw the rest locally with your bank card.

-We advise against bringing traveler’s cheques, as there is no way to exchange them.
+We’d advise against bringing traveller’s cheques, as there’s no way to exchange them.

 Vaccinations, Travel Illnesses and Health Tips for Panama

-Panama is a country where you are sufficiently protected with the standard vaccinations from Europe.
-The stories of malaria and yellow fever epidemics date back to the time of the Panama Canal construction from 1881 and have long since been overcome.
-The last domestic yellow fever case in Panama was recorded in 1972.
+In Panama, the standard vaccinations from Europe will keep you well protected.
+The tales of malaria and yellow fever epidemics go back to the building of the Panama Canal from 1881 and were overcome long ago.
+The last domestic case of yellow fever in Panama was recorded in 1972.

 Covid

-Entry: There are currently no COVID-19-related entry restrictions. – In healthcare facilities a mask is still often required.
+Entry: There are currently no COVID-19-related entry restrictions.
+In healthcare facilities, though, a mask is still often required.

 Pharmacies and Hospitals

-Well-stocked pharmacies can be found throughout the country, where you can get a wide range of medications, especially for illnesses that occur regularly in the area.
-For long-term medications it is of course advisable to bring a sufficient supply from home for the trip.
+You’ll find well-stocked pharmacies throughout the country, carrying a wide range of medications, especially for illnesses common to the region.
+For any long-term medication, it’s of course wise to bring enough from home for the whole trip.

-In Panama there are hospitals and health stations of the Ministry of Health throughout the country.
-In addition, there are hospitals and clinics of the social security institution in all larger towns (in Panama there is only one social security institution, regardless of whether you are a civil servant, worker, employee, etc.!) for insured employees.
-There are of course also a large number of private hospitals and clinics, and naturally private doctors as well.
-The private hospitals in Panama City and the provincial capitals have a very good standard.
-You naturally have to pay directly for a visit and can then settle it afterwards with your travel insurance.
-The standard of the healthcare system in Panama is very good; private hospitals in particular have a standard similar to hospitals in Europe, and the private doctors of course take much more time for their patients than statutory health insurance doctors in Europe.
+The Ministry of Health runs hospitals and health stations all over Panama.
+On top of that, the social security institution has hospitals and clinics in every larger town for insured employees (Panama has just one social security institution, whether you’re a civil servant, a labourer, an office worker and so on).
+There are also plenty of private hospitals and clinics, and private doctors as well.
+The private hospitals in Panama City and the provincial capitals are of a very high standard.
+You pay directly for any visit and can then claim it back afterwards through your travel insurance.
+Healthcare in Panama is very good overall; private hospitals in particular match the standard of European hospitals, and private doctors take far more time with their patients than the statutory health insurance doctors back in Europe.

 Tropical Illnesses